rom1504/img2dataset/README.md

 If **captions** are provided, they will be saved as 0.txt, 1.txt, ...

+If **compute_key** is provided, the filename keys will be computed from this function instead of the default 000000000.jpg to 'unique_key'.jpg

 This can then easily be fed into machine learning training or any other use case.

 Also .json files named 0.json, 1.json,... are saved with these keys: